HerbertV/Aeronaut/README.txt

 	for the out-of-print CRIMSON SKIES boardgame by created FASA.

 	Inspired by Scott Janssens' CADET.
-	Very special thanks to Patrick Kopke for releasing his "Zeppelin & Bombers" sourcebook un-official.
+	Very special thanks to Patrick Koepke for releasing his "Zeppelin & Bombers" sourcebook un-official.

-	Dedicated to all the fans of Crimson Skies.
+	This program is dedicated to all the fans of Crimson Skies.

 	Visit: http://www.foxforcefive.de/cs/